 VERDICT / Once you learn how to use it, Nero Video can be a powerful and useful editing application.
-It's just not the best.

 This video editing application has two editing modules: Express Editing and Advanced Editing.
 The difference between these two modes is essentially the same as that between timeline editing and storyboard editing.
 In fact, the storyboard-timeline dynamic is the defining difference between the two modules.
 This is standard fare for video editing software; one main difference in Nero Video, however, is that you cannot switch back and forth between the two modes.
 You can build a video project in Express Editing (storyboard) mode and switch to Advanced Editing (timeline) with your project intact.
 However, once you make a single edit in the Advanced module, you cannot return to the Express mode.

 Nero Video has a long list of great video editing tools that allow you to construct a compelling video.
 In the advanced mode, you can add unlimited editing tracks, which gives you the flexibility to create complex projects.
 It has a library of more than 400 effects, transitions, and other objects that enable you to enhance your audio and video so you get the exact look and feel you want.
 However, the interface, workflow and organizational structure are occasionally confusing and counterintuitive, especially for users who have some previous experience with video editing software and are used to a different layout.